WORKFLOW

 WORKFLOW execution and MLflow tracking now share the same runtime contract:

-Diagram showing one parent MLflow run for the whole workflow and one nested run per executed stage.
+Diagram showing one parent MLflow run for the workflow and nested stage runs for serial stage execution.

 • Run pipeline creates one parent MLflow run for the whole lab execution.

-• Every executed stage becomes a nested MLflow run with its own metadata.
+• Serial executed stages become nested MLflow runs with their own metadata.

 • The tracked metadata comes from lab_stages.toml and includes the stage description, prompt/question, selected model, execution engine, and runtime.